“My Love” in Different Languages – 77 Weird and Wonderful Romantic Names

 You'll find عيون غزال (ywn ghzal) for “eyes of a gazelle” in Arabic, since their eyes are said to be so hypnotic.

-Germans also use animal names with their lovers (we are talking pet names after all!).
-In German you'll find Häschen (little hare), Bärchen (little bear), Mäuschen (little mouse), Rehlein (little deer), and Spätzchen (little sparrow).
+Germans also use animal names with their lovers.
+In German, you'll find Häschen (“little hare”), Bärchen (“little bear”), Mäuschen (“little mouse”), Rehlein (“little deer”), and Spätzchen (“little sparrow”).
 Animal-related names are so common in German that you'll even see them used as the basis of swear words.
-My personal favourite pet-name, though, is the hybrid Mausbär (mousebear) which combines the cuteness of both a mouse and a bear for exponential snuggle-factor!
+My personal favourite pet-name, though, is the hybrid Mausbär (“mouse bear”) which combines the cuteness of both a mouse and a bear for exponential snuggle-factor!

 The closest we have to this in English would probably be in British English, where long established partners – or family members – use my duck, duckie or hen as terms of endearment.
 And of course there's hunny bunny.

 The French outdo everyone though by calling their special one ma puce (“my flea”).
 Similarly, you have Bogárkám (“my little bug”) in Hungarian.